-CIS 275 Web-Enabled Database Programming\ (4 Hours)
+CIS 275 Web-Enabled Database Programming (4 Hours)

-Prerequisites: CS 200 or CS 201 or CS 205.
+Prerequisites : CS 200 or CS 201 or CS 205.

 At the completion of this course, the student should be able to create dynamic Web pages containing information accessed from a database.
 The student will complete projects using Web technologies that interface with a database.
 The course will include graphics, graphical user interfaces, exception handling and event-driven programming.
-3 hrs. lecture, 2 hrs. open lab/wk.

-CIS 291 Independent Study\ (1-7 Hour)
+CIS 291 Independent Study (1-7 Hour)

-Prerequisites: 2.0 GPA minimum and department approval.
+Prerequisites : 2.0 GPA minimum and department approval.